llorz/3DV22_DeformingThings4DMatching_dataset/README.md

 Please see our paper for more details.

 ## Citation
-If you use this dataset in your work, please do not forget to cite the original *DeformThings4D* paper, and *LRVD* method (we used for remeshing), besides our paper:
+If this dataset is used in your work, please do not forget to cite the original *DeformThings4D* paper, and *LRVD* method (we used for remeshing), besides our paper:

 ```
 @article{li20214dcomplete,